TridentSDK/slate/source/index.md

 #### Where is my jar file?

 It's in the working directory of the command line.
-For Unix, this is often in your Home directory, and for Windows, this is in the user directory.
-Therefore, I recommend `cd`'ing to your desktop or other place where you know exactly where all the files are going to go and how they are organized.
+For Unix-based systems, this is often in your Home directory.
+For Windows, this is the user directory.
+Therefore, it is recommend to change directory to your desktop or other place that is convenient and memorable.

 ## Updating

-We are currently planning an update mechanism built into the server in the future.
-However, at the current moment, it has not been implemented.
-Open up your command line and execute the commands shown.
+We are currently planning an update mechanism built into the server.
+However, it has not yet been implemented.
+Using Trident requires executing the above steps, a monolithic (i.e. jar-file) release will be available in the near future.

 ```shell
 # Remove old files